gableee/Studystreak/AiRoadmap/AiRoadmap.md

 Given you are still developing (no production data or users yet), the recommended next step is to implement the AI service and ingestion pipeline.
 The DB schema is sufficiently prepared; only small, non-breaking changes may be needed later (e.g., vector dimension, pointer behaviors, retention rules).

 Recommended immediate tasks (developer checklist)
-- Choose embedding model and confirm vector dimension (e.g., 1536).
-I will update the migration if you want the exact dimension baked in.
+- Chosen embedding model and vector dimension: all-MiniLM-L6-v2 (384-dim).
+Migration updated accordingly.
 - Implement AI service endpoints in `ai-service/` for: summarization, keypoint extraction, quiz & flashcard generation, and embeddings generation.
 - Wire PHP backend (`StudyToolsController`) to call the AI service for generation.
 Pattern:
    1) Create `material_ai_versions` rows for generated artifacts.